 From my point of view, a smoothie should be definitely more than a creamy liquid made with fruits and milk.
-If I go for a smoothie, I need it to replace a meal, be it a breakfast or a fuelling snack, so it has to be loaded with fresh nutrients, healthy fats and protein.
+If I go for a smoothie, I need it to replace a meal, be it a breakfast or a fueling snack, so it has to be loaded with fresh nutrients, healthy fats and protein.

-While I don’t advocate for a diet or an other, this filling blueberry smoothie turned out keto-approved, as it’s loaded with low carb fruits and vegetables, enriched with nut butter and packed with fibre from seeds.
+While I don’t advocate for a diet or an other, this filling blueberry smoothie turned out keto-approved, as it’s loaded with low carb fruits and vegetables, enriched with nut butter and packed with fiber from seeds.

 HOW TO MAKE A KETO BLUEBERRY SMOOTHIE?

 I’m not on a ketogenic diet but, while dealing with hormone imbalance, I learned that healthy fats and low-sugar fruits should become a staple in my kitchen.

 Many of my recipes can be considered keto or low-carb, but what I really aim is to stay away from sugar.
 I also eat healthy monounsaturated fats that support the hormone production (home made mixed nut butter is never missing from my kitchen), antioxidants-packed fruits, veggies and fermented foods to replenish the gut microbiome on a daily basis.

 Making a blueberry smoothie or any other berry smoothie always involves blending fresh or frozen berries, plant yogurt or Greek yogurt, homemade nut butter, plant milk and definitely chia or flaxseeds for fibers.